-This Tactical Focused Assessment (TFA) describes the situation of border security and illegal migration at the European Union's external land borders, excluding It assesses the volume of irregular migration pressure towards the European Union's external land borders of Bulgaria, Croatia, Estonia, Finland, Greece, Hungary, Latvia, Lithuania, Poland, Romania, and Slovakia as well as trends, patterns, routes, modus operandi and nationality of irregular migrants.
+This Tactical Focused Assessment (TFA) describes the situation of border security and illegal immigration at the European Union's external land borders, excluding security and illegal immigration at the European Union's external land borders of Bulgaria, Croatia, Estonia, Finland, Greece, Hungary, Latvia, Lithuania, Norway, Poland, Romania, and Slovakia as well as trends, patterns, routes, modi operandi and nationalities of irregular migrants.

-The results of this TFA will form the basis for the planned Frontex coordinated Joint Operation (JO) Focal Points 2015 Land.
+The results of this TFA will form the basis for the planned Frontex coordinated Joint Operation (JO) Focal Points 2017 Land.